-The Orpheus Choir of Wellington is one of New Zealand’s leading symphonic choirs of around 120 voices.
+The Orpheus Choir of Wellington is one of New Zealand’s leading symphonic choirs, comprising around 160 voices.

 Our concerts cover the major classic choral works, through to contemporary and challenging works, including new and original music by New Zealand composers.
 We have also covered musical styles from Opera through Jazz to Broadway show music.
 Our singing has been described as “powerful”, “polished” and possessing “razor-sharp ensemble and diction” and "verve".

 Our Music Director, Mark Dorrell took up his position in February 2012.

 Orpheus had its genesis in the founding of The Hutt Valley Music Society in 1947.
 Malcolm Rickard took over the choral group in 1949, and when the Music Society was wound up in 1951, the fifty singers decided to carry on, meeting on 26 February 1952 in St Stephen's Hall, Lower Hutt, to found the Hutt Valley Orpheus Society.

 The first concerts were given in the Hutt Valley High School Hall, with a mainly English repertoire.
 Messiah had been performed since 1950, and became an annual event for the Orpheus Society.
 Concerts were accompanied by the Alex Lindsay Strings, in a relationship which lasted until the early 70s.
 When John Hopkins became conductor of the National Orchestra (now NZSO), in 1958, engagements with the orchestra became a regular part of the choir's schedule.
 In 1959 Orpheus recorded the Berlioz Childhood of Christ, and performed Mahler's Resurrection Symphony.
 Beethoven's 9th Symphony was first performed in 1967 and Verdi's Requiem in 1965.